Best of

 265 Broadview Ave.

-Three words that will send waves of joy to those who love sleep and breakfast equally: All.
-Day.
-Brunch.
-David Cherry and Natalia Simachkevitch launched Lady Marmalade on Queen Street East 13 years ago, then moved to an airy spot on Broadview in 2018.
+David Cherry and Natalia Simachkevitch launched Lady Marmalade on Queen Street East 15 years ago, then moved to an airy spot on Broadview in 2018.
 Devotees were relieved to find that the menu stayed the same.
-Dig into faves like Huevos Migas, Moroccan Scramble and a rather delicious hash that can be made even more delicious with the addition of braised beef or pulled pork; order a cup of coffee; and soak in the Scandi design vibes.
+Dig into faves like Heuvos Rancheritos, Moroccan Scramble and a rather delicious hash that can be made even more delicious with the addition of braised beef or pulled pork.
+There are six types of eggs benny to choose from, with toppings spanning everything from mango salsa to horseradish crema, plus, a “build-your-own” option.
+Order a steaming cup of coffee and soak in the Scandi design vibes.

 ladymarmalade.ca